Visit Woodchester with your dog

 There are dog waste bins around the site.
 Help us to keep Woodchester special for all visitors and wildlife by remembering to clear up after your dog.

-To help keep Woodchester special and the livestock and wildlife safe, please ensure your canine companion is kept on a lead while visiting.
+To help keep Woodchester special and the livestock and wildlife safe, please ensure your canine companion is kept on a lead at all times while visiting.

 Dogs must be on a short lead along the more sensitive areas like the play trail and on the tracks that pass through fields of grazing sheep and cows.
 Sadly, several sheep and lambs have been fatally injured by loose dogs.
 It is a criminal offence to allow your dog to chase livestock which could lead to fines and prosecution, so keeping them on a short lead is essential.